 In the last decade, the debacle with a company called Valeant made R&D cost-cutting even less fashionable.
 Valeant was transparent in its view that the drug industry’s returns on R&D were lousy, so it borrowed money to acquire a slew of other drug companies, and slashed their R&D spending.

 At the same time, and away from the spotlight, Valeant was ruthless in ramping up the prices of the drugs that came under its control.
 It was also quietly buying up pharmacy companies to make it easier to force insurance companies to cough up the cash for its newly-inflated drug prices.

 Valeant looked untouchable until things started to unravel very quickly in 2014–2015.
-The company’s behavior caught the attention of a few short sellers and journalists at first, and finally of U.S. politicians.
+The company’s behavior first caught the attention of short sellers and journalists, and then came the politicians.
 Its pricing practices came under scrutiny, the growth evaporated, the firm was left with too much debt, and the stock price cratered.4

 So while the financial returns on R&D may be poor, the idea that you brag about slashing R&D costs has been largely discredited.
 No one wants to look like Valeant.

 Your paper anticipated that Eroom’s law would not continue to hold, and indeed, we’ve seen an uptick in the number of new drug approvals in the last decade.
 Has the industry turned a corner?